 - Proper auditing of application code to detect potential vulnerabilities

 - Use of code analysis and verification tools to detect vulnerabilities earlier in the cycle

 Applications and Third-Party Data Providers

-A key issue in the was application program interfaces (API) with third-party data providers.
+A key issue in the cyber fraud campaign was application program interfaces (API) with third-party data providers.
 Organizations must understand and accept that they are responsible for data collection and third-party providers that access the devices, applications and network environments.
 Whenever consumers use a smartphone application to check email accounts, ask for directions, share photos or make reservations, they are using APIs.
 Cybercriminals exploit common vulnerabilities exposed by APIs, specifically unencrypted transport of data and capturing unmasked data stored in web developer code overlooked by security gaps in the SDLC process.